Franz M. Matschinsky: Life

 Two years as a postdoctoral fellow in Wieland's laboratory were followed by a period as a medical intern at the Marienhospital in Hagen (1961-1963).
 During this time he married Elke Fritz to whom he was married until her death in 2019.
 The couple had a daughter and two sons.
-Shortly after the birth of their first child, he continued his scientific training with Oliver H. Lowry in the Department of Pharmacology at Washington University School of Medicine in St. Louis, Missouri, United States (1963-1965).
+Shortly after the birth of their first child, he continued his scientific training with Oliver H. Lowry in the department of pharmacology at Washington University School of Medicine in St. Louis, Missouri, United States (1963-1965).
 At this university, he was then Assistant (1965-1968), Associate (1968-1972), and Full Professor of Pharmacology (1972-1978).

-In 1978, he moved to Perelman School of Medicine at the University of Pennsylvania in Philadelphia, where he became Director of the Diabetes Center (until 1998) and Professor of Biochemistry and Biophysics.
-During this time, he was also full professor of these subjects at the School of Medicine (1984-1993).
+In 1978, he moved to Perelman School of Medicine at the University of Pennsylvania, where he became director of the diabetes center (until 1998) and professor of biochemistry and biophysics.
+During this time, he was also full professor of these subjects at the school of medicine (1984-1993).

 He was active in research and teaching until his retirement in 2021.
 He died on March 31, 2022, at his home in Wallingford near Philadelphia.